PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/container-platform-portal/paas-ta-container-platform-portal-deployment-standalone-guide-v1.2.md

 <br>

 ### <div id='2.2'>2.2.
 NFS Server Installation
-Storage **NFS Storage Server** installation to be used by container platform portal service must be installed ahead of time.<br>
+**NFS Storage Server** installation to be used by container platform portal service must be installed ahead of time.<br>
 Refer to the guide below for NFS Storage Server installation.
 > [NFS Server Installation](../nfs-server-install-guide.md)